genevate/style_guides/business/leadership.md

     - It's important that these individuals be publically recognized with appropriate title when promoted.
 1. Be accommodating:
-    - When employees ask for better equipment, flexible schedules, etc. do it.
-Unless the requests are ceaseless or the request would impact budget in a significant manner, do it. *Again, don't underestimate the morale boost this provides.*
+    - When small requests are asked of you such as better equipment, flexible schedules, etc. *do it*.
+Unless the requests are ceaseless or the request would impact budget in a significant manner, do it. *Don't underestimate the morale boost this provides.*
 1. Remember that excellent management doesn't scale.
-Limit your time and attention team to five people or less.
+Limit your time and attention to a team of five people or less.
 1. Have faith and confidence in your team.